Simsys/standards-larus-NMEA-protocol/README.md

 - Real-time wind measurement
 - Air-density measurement

 For the GNSS position, regular NMEA 0183 sentences are used.
-Information regarding pressure measurements and voltage measurements are send using the OpenVario protocol as published on https://github.com/Turbo87/openvario-protocol.

-For the attitude, wind, and air density information, a separate protocol has been defined as it is not (yet) supported by the OpenVario protocol.
+For the aircraft attitude, wind, and air density information, a separate protocol has been defined.
 This LARUS serial port protocol is built around the `$PLARx` NMEA sentence.
-The `x` is a `W` when wind information is being sent, `A` when attitude information is shown and `D` for the instant air density.
+The `x` is

+  1) `W` when wind information is being sent
+  2) `A` when attitude information is sent
+  3) `D` for the instant air density
+  4) `B` For battery voltage

 ## Propietary Larus NMEA sentences